isl-org/DeepLagrangianFluids/README.md

 - SciPy

 The versions match the configuration that we have tested on a system with Ubuntu 18.04.
+SPlisHSPlasH 2.4.0 is required for generating training data (ensure that it is compiled in *Release* mode).
-We recommend to use the latest versions of all packages.
+We recommend to use the latest versions for all other packages.

 ### Building Open3D with ML module